Giant Swing

+It also stands directly before the Devasathan ("Thewasathan Bot Phram," meaning "the abode of the gods"), the Royal Brahmin Office of the Thai royal court.
+The site is central to the Triyamphawai (Tripavai) ceremony, a sacred Thai Brahman ritual rooted in the recitation of Tamil devotional Tiruppavai hymns.

 History

-The Giant Swing was constructed in 1784 in front of the Devasathan shrine by King Rama I. During the reign of Rama II the swing ceremony was discontinued as the swing had become structurally damaged by lightning.
-In 1920 it was renovated and moved to its current location in order to make space for a gas plant.
+The Giant Swing was constructed in 1784 in front of the Devasathan shrine by King Rama I. During the reign of Rama II, the swing ceremony was discontinued as the swing had become structurally damaged by lightning.
+In 1920, it was renovated and moved to its current location in order to make space for a gas plant.
 The ceremony was again performed until 1935, when it was discontinued after several fatal accidents.

-The last renovations were done in 1959, and after 45 years of exposure to the elements the wooden pillars were showing signs of serious damage.
+The last renovations were done in 1959, and after 45 years of exposure to the elements, the wooden pillars were showing signs of serious damage.
 A major reconstruction began in April 2005.
 Six teak tree trunks were used.
 The two used for the main structure of the swing are over 3.5 m in circumference and over 30m in height.
-The remaining four are used for support and are 2.30 m in circumference and 20 m in height.
+The remaining four are used for support and have a circumference of 2.30 metres and a height of 20 metres.
 The swing was taken down in late October 2006 and the work finished in December of the same year.
 The rebuilt swing was dedicated in royal ceremonies presided over by King Bhumibol Adulyadej in September 2007.
 The timbers of the original swing are preserved in the Bangkok National Museum.

-In 2005, the Giant Swing, together with Wat Suthat, was proposed as a future UNESCO World Heritage site.
+In 2005, the Giant Swing, together with Wat Suthat, was proposed as a future World Heritage site.

 Surroundings

 Wat Suthat Thep Wararam

 Wat Suthat Thep Wararam, commonly shortened to "Wat Suthat", is an important temple in Thailand.
-Inside the grand hall is a Phra Sri Sagaya Munee, its principal Buddha image which was acquired from Wat Mahathat in Sukhothai.
+Inside the grand hall is a Phra Sri Sagaya Munee, its principal Buddha image, which was acquired from Wat Mahathat in Sukhothai.
 Wat Suthat was built by King Rama I in the center of his capital, but it was completed in the reign of Rama III.
-Many people often make pilgrimages to worship the Buddha especially on holy days such as Visakha Bucha Day and Magha Bucha Day.
+Many people often make pilgrimages to worship the Buddha, especially on holy days such as Visakha Bucha Day and Magha Bucha Day.